y8ahmed/digital-designers1012/README.md

 ## Team Name: Digital Designers.

+## How to run project
+To run this project you need node.js and the dependencies in package.json
+1. Install packages
+`npm i`
+2. Run project (this command runs the server and client at the same time)
+`npm run start`

 ## Team Member:
 Yusuf Ahmed, y8ahmed@my.yorku.ca, Lecture A, Lab 01.
 Harib Shahbaz, harib327@my.yorku.ca Lecture A, Lab 01.